My first film festival – screening THE DISH @charlton_house w @CWFilmFestival

 The Dish on screen with – what’s that peeking out from above Charlton House?
 Photo by Scott Keir.

-It was quite a cold night and I’m glad I’d brought something warm to wear – earlier in the week we’d shown Mary Poppins and it had still felt quite summery.
+It was quite a cold night and I’m glad I’d brought something warm to wear – earlier in the week we’d shown Mary Poppins and it had still felt quite summery then.

 Big thanks to Gavin for driving around SE London to deliver the screen and equipment and to Dean for inviting the Flamsteed Astronomy Society, and for being the projectionist on the night.
 Thanks also to the Charlton and Woolwich Free Film Festival gang for all their help and support.